ansible/community-docs/releasing_collections_with_release_branches.rst

 2. Be sure that all the other repository maintainers are informed about the time of the following release.

+3. If there are new modules / plugins that will be released and you have a list of modules / plugins in ``README.md``, update ``README.md`` adding them to the list so that they will appear on the collection's Galaxy page after the release.

 Releasing major versions
 ========================